-Back in 2007, I published an article entitled “Content Management Systems Equal Business Suicide.”
-The articles basic premise was at that time, CMS software applications as produced were essentially bereft of even the most primitive SEO features or functions.
-Building a new website, or converting an existing website to the existing CMS versions of 2007 was rapid way of consigning those websites to the outer reaches of Google’s supplementary index.
+In 2007, I published an article entitled “Content Management Systems Equal Business Suicide.”
+The article’s basic premise was at that time, CMS software applications as produced were essentially bereft of even the most primitive SEO features or functions.
+Building a new website, or converting an existing website to the existing CMS versions of 2007 was a rapid way of consigning those websites to the outer reaches of Google’s supplementary index.

 - Cursed with duplicate titles, descriptions and keywords across all pages…

 - No ability to have customised SEO Titles that differed from Page Title/Headings

 All of these shortcomings conspired to render the 2007 crop of CMS somewhat impotent in the SEO world..

 Since 2007, things have changed dramatically.
 Whilst some deficiencies are still apparent in some CMS solutions, those that have survived and prospered have evolved!
 They’ve survived because they’ve evolved is perhaps more to the point!
 Regardless, most have addressed those previously missing, basic SEO shortcomings.